wp-plugins/dandyid-services/readme.txt

 == Screenshots ==

-1. Favicons with text links shown in the sidebar.
+1. Favicons and text-links.

-2. Favicons-only shown in the sidebar.
+2. Favicons only.

+3. Text-links only.

-3. The DandyID Services settings page.
+4. The DandyID Services settings page.

 == Change History ==

 **Rev 1.1.7**  2009-Jan-17

 * New setup option: Text-links only.
-Ability to now choose from 3 display options: Show Favicons and Text-links, Show Favicons only, and Show Text-links only.
+Ability to now choose from 3 display options:
+  - Show Favicons and Text-links
+  - Show Favicons only
+  - Show Text-links only

 **Rev 1.1.6**  2009-Jan-16